Leaflet: information for the user

 If you are unsure whether any of the above symptoms affect you, inform your doctor or pharmacist before taking Medoclav.

 In some cases, your doctor may investigate the type of bacteria causing your infection.
-Depending on the results, they may prescribe a different presentation of amoxicillin/clavulanic acid or another medication.
+Depending on the results, you may be prescribed a different formulation of amoxicillin/clavulanic acid or another medication.

 You should be aware of certain symptoms while taking Medoclav to reduce the risk of problems.
-See “Be aware of the following symptoms” in section 4.
+See "Symptoms to which you should pay attention" in section 4.

 Blood and urine tests

-If you are having blood tests (such as red blood cell studies or liver function studies) or urine tests (to control glucose levels), inform your doctor or nurse that you are taking Medoclav.
+If you are having blood tests (such as red blood cell status or liver function studies) or urine tests (to check glucose levels), inform your doctor or nurse that you are taking Medoclav.
 This is because Medoclav may alter the results of these types of tests.

 Use of Medoclav with other medications